xuyanwen2012/ppl-ultimate/README.md

 ```bash
 xmake
 ```
-### Run on Device
+## Running on Device

+To run the pipeline on your benchmark device.
+You can either manually push the binary to the Android device and run it in an adb shell.
+Or you can use the `run_adb.sh` script provided in this repository.

-To run the project on your Android device, you can execute the script with an optional `--cores` parameter to specify thread pinning to particular CPU cores:
+To run the project on your Android device, you can execute `run_adb.sh` with an optional `--cores` parameter to specify thread pinning to particular CPU cores:
 ```bash
 ./run_adb.sh --cores 0 1 2 3 4 ...
 ```

-You can also use the Google Benchmark command line arguments found [here](https://github.com/google/benchmark/blob/main/docs/user_guide.md)
+You can also use the Google Benchmark CLI arguments when running the script.
+For example:

 ```bash
 ./run_adb.sh --cores 0 1 2 3 --benchmark_format=<console|json|csv> --benchmark_out=<filename> --benchmark_out_format={json|console|csv} ...
 ```
+For more details on Google Benchmark CLI arguments, check the [official documentation](https://github.com/google/benchmark/blob/main/docs/user_guide.md).

 ## Results
 #### Google Pixel 6 - All Cores